 The 10-year SSI Revision Project is an effort to revisit and refine the original SSI principles, not as a rigid standard, but as a living framework for people designing, governing, and deploying identity infrastructure that respects and protects the people it serves.

 SSI is no longer a theory.
-It’s infrastructure adopted by governments, companies, communities, and protocols.
+Its infrastructure has been adopted by governments, companies, communities, and protocols.
 As that adoption accelerates, the foundational values must evolve to meet today’s ethical, legal, and technical challenges including coercion, use of biometrics, AI agency, exclusion by design, and gamified behavioral manipulation.

 The goal is ultimately to revisit old principles and to propose new ones while making a renewed call to protect the dignity of all identity holders.